con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	thabs kyis] VM; thabs kyi NG

 And shaking in their hands their mighty vajras,
-The tips of which shine forth intensively,
+The tips of which emit intensive light,
 Great benefactors to all living beings
 Through skill, through insight, and through great compassion, (4)